robashton/purerl-cookbook/web/rest.rst

 The handler for this in Cowboy is `cowboy_rest <https://ninenines.eu/docs/en/cowboy/2.6/manual/cowboy_rest/>`_ for which there is the equivalent module `Stetson.Rest <https://pursuit.purerl.fun/packages/erl-stetson/docs/Stetson.Rest>`_.

-A very basic REST Handler could look like this:
+A very basic route handler could look like this:

 .. code:: haskell

+  import Stetson.Types (routeHandler)

   book :: Isbn -> SimpleStetsonHandler (Maybe Book) book id =
-    Rest.handler (\req -> do
+    routeHandler (\req -> do
                             book <- BookLibrary.findByIsbn id
                             Rest.initResult req book)
       # Rest.contentTypesProvided (\req state -> Rest.result (jsonWriter : nil) req state)
     where
       jsonWriter = tuple2 "application/json" (\req state -> Rest.result (writeJSON state) req state)

-We need an init of some sort, for which we're using *Rest.handler*, and then we're providing the content types we provide along with callbacks for those content types (in this case just application/json along with a callback that just calls writeJSON on the current state).
+We need an init of some sort, for which we're using *routeHandler*, and then we're providing the contentTypesProvided callback (which maps to content_types_provided in Cowboy) which further provides the callbacks to serve those content types (in this case just application/json along with a callback that just calls writeJSON on the current state).

-The attention-paying reader will notice the use of *SimpleStetsonHandler*, which is an alias for *StetsonHandler Unit state* as Rest handlers have no reason to be receiving messages of any kind.
+The eagle-eyed reader will notice the use of *SimpleStetsonHandler*, which is an alias for *StetsonHandler msg state*  where msg is fixed to type 'Unit' as Rest handlers have no reason to be receiving messages of any kind.

 As many of these callbacks can be provided as are needed, some examples provided below.